 Tech (Bldg. #25) Room 115

 College Lecturer II Jason Molloy will host this screening of the 2017 documentary that provides first-hand accounts of two survivors of child sex and labor trafficking within Michigan communities.
 The documentary looks at how trafficking often goes unnoticed and how we work to stop such a serious issue that happens closer to home than many people realize.
 Following the screening, there will be an opportunity for discussion.
 Visit the documentary’s website to learn more.

 The Social Justice Series is presented through the collaboration of OCC’s Foundation, Student Life, the School of Arts and Humanities, the School of Business and Social Sciences, EOF, the Library, and the Grunin Center.
 For more information, please contact Heidi Sheridan, dean of the School of Arts and Humanities at firstname.lastname@example.org.

-In September 2020, Ocean County College launched a year-long series of monthly interactive events, films and lectures dealing with social justice issues — race, hunger, immigration, environmental change, gender and LGBTQ concerns, and more.
+In September 2020, several Ocean County College departments launched a year-long series of monthly interactive events, films and lectures dealing with social justice issues — race, hunger, immigration, environmental change, gender and LGBTQ concerns, and more.